LSU upsets No. 8 Arkansas 78-71 to reach SEC tourney final - WTMJ

 AP Sports Writer

-The Tigers (18-8) will play No. 6 Alabama, a 73-68 winner over Tennessee in the other semifinal, on Sunday looking to improve their NCAA Tournament seeding even more by knocking off the SEC’s regular-season champ.
+The Tigers (18-8) will play No. 6 Alabama — a 73-68 winner over Tennessee in the first semifinal — on Sunday looking to improve their NCAA Tournament seeding even more by knocking off the SEC’s regular-season champ.
 LSU has won this tournament only once — back in 1980.

+“It was just a huge, huge win,” LSU coach Will Wade said.
+“First time since ‘93 we’re going to play for the championship … So very, very excited.
+Our guys are really excited.”

-These teams split during the season, winning on their home courts by almost identical margins.
+The teams split during the season, winning on their home courts by almost identical margins.
 On this day, LSU gave its top scorer and freshman more help in a matchup of the SEC’s top scoring teams.
-Javonte Smart added 19 points for LSU, and Darius Days had 13.
+Smart added 19 points for LSU, Darius Days had 13 and Eric Gaines added 10.

 Marcus Moody tied his season high with 28 points for Arkansas, 20 of those in the first half as he hit his first six shots a game after the SEC Newcomer of the Year was held to five points.
 Justin Smith added 21.